ffund/ml-notebooks/notebooks/1-explore-hw.md

 ## Visualize data

-Finally, we are going to visualize the changes in human mobility over this time.
+Finally, we are going to visualize the changes in human mobility over this time, for the location you have chosen.

 In the following cell, create a figure with six subplots, arranged vertically.
 (You can refer to the example in the "Python + numpy" notebook from this week's lesson.)
 On the horizontal axis, put the `days_since...` array you computed in the previous cell.
 On the vertical axes, show: